 Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.

 The country is poised to be a major force in the uranium sector for years to...

-Australia, the third-largest uranium producer in the world, is home to nearly one-third of the world’s...
+Australia is the third-largest uranium producer in the world and home to more than one-quarter of...

-It's an exciting time in the uranium industry for Africa, as countries that have not yet...
+It's an exciting time for the uranium industry in Africa, as countries that have not yet...